tpberntsen/curves/src/Cmdty.Curves.Python/README.md

 ```

 ### Spline Interpolation
-In order to facility creating a curve with higher granularity than the input contracts, the curves package includes the max_smooth_interp function.
+In order to facilitate creating a curve with higher granularity than the input contracts, the curves package includes the max_smooth_interp function.
 This uses a maximum smoothness algorithm to interpolate input contracts with a fourth-order spline, whilst maintaining the average price constraints
 inherent in the input contract prices.